 M. Lockwood and M.J.
 Owens, Astrophys.
 J. Lett., 781, doi:10.1088/2041-8205/781/1/L7, 2014

-The 22-year Hale cycle in cosmic ray intensity:
+67. The 22-year Hale cycle in cosmic ray intensity: Evidence for direct

 2014

-near-Earth interplanetary conditions over the past 167 years: 2.
-A new
+conditions over the past 167 years: 2.
+A new reconstruction of the

 M. Lockwood, L. Barnard, H. Nevanlinna, M.J.
 Owens, R.G.
 Harrison, A.P.